Last updated: April 2020

 |Weekly SAP rate after initial 6 weeks: this is now a maximum of £151.20 per week.|

 Ensuring Statutory Adoption Pay is processed and paid correctly can be a difficult task.
 In addition to the array of daily jobs that come with running a business, understanding the eligibility criteria and working out an employee’s correct Statutory Adoption Pay entitlement can be a stressful task.
-However, it doesn’t need to be – FMP Global have 40 years’ experience in tailoring outsourced part-managed bureau and fully-managed payroll services to take tasks such as Statutory Adoption Pay off your hands.
+However, it doesn’t need to be – IRIS FMP have 40 years’ experience in tailoring outsourced part-managed bureau and fully-managed payroll services to take tasks such as Statutory Adoption Pay off your hands.
 We know how to make sure your employees are paid their Statutory Adoption Pay correctly.

 What is Statutory Adoption Pay?